 Fitness, health, and connection for all.

 FunctionFlow is a community fitness initiative that blends mission-driven purpose with high-energy fun.
-Our doors are open to everyone, ensuring access to health and connection through squash, regardless of financial means.
+Our doors are open to everyone, creating access to health, play, and connection through squash, regardless of financial means, background, or experience level.

-Our mission is to unlock human potential through sport by making squash radically accessible and intentionally developmental.
-As a Public Benefit Corporation, we are committed to delivering measurable social impact by uniting the Saint Paul community across ages and incomes to learn, move, and grow.
+Our mission is to unlock human potential through sport by making squash inclusively accessible and intentionally developmental.
+As a Public Benefit Corporation, we’re committed to delivering measurable social impact by bringing people together across ages, incomes, and backgrounds to learn, move, and grow.

 Our Story

-Our leadership has decades of experience running squash nonprofits, launching successful venture startups, and working in the corporate world.
-Enough experience to launch an innovative social impact project that powers our commitment to making a positive contribution to the Saint Paul community.
+Our leadership brings decades of experience in squash nonprofits, mission-focused startups, and the corporate world—enough to launch an innovative social impact project rooted in our commitment to St. Paul.

 Everyone on court together.